junhkim1226/TADF-DL/README.md

 --N_properties $N_PROPERTIES \
 --dropout $DROPOUT
 ```
-An explanation of the options can be found in `src/model_directory/script/test.py.
+An explanation of the options can be found in `src/model_directory/script/test.py`.

 or
-Run `python src/model_directory/script/test.py --help`
+Run `python src/model_directory/script/test.py --help`.

-You can check test loss in `scr/model_directory/train/test_results.txt`
+You can check test loss in `scr/model_directory/train/test_results.txt`.